 We currently live in a digital era of “I want to do less,” “I want more” and “I need it immediately.”
 This is highlighted by the internet of things, such as autonomous robots that vaccum for you, self regulating thermostats and refrigerators.
 Netflix, Apple and others allow us to stream and binge watch more content than we could possibly consume in 10 life times.
 We can now transfer multi-gigabyte datasets in minutes that would once take days.
 But soon we will be doing even less, getting more and getting it even faster.

-2019 is set to be the year where we will see the launch of actual 5G wireless networks, and just like with 4G, mobile devices are set to be a big enabler of the next generation of mobile connectivity.
+2019 has been the year where we have seen the launch of actual 5G wireless networks, and just like with 4G, mobile devices are set to be a big enabler of the next generation of mobile connectivity.
 After years of anticipation and hype about being able to download full-length, high definition movies in a matter of seconds, the technology is now a reality.
-Carriers started rolling out fixed 5G to select cities in 2018, and mobile 5G will start making appearances in cities around the United States in 2019, with much more comprehensive rollouts expected in 2020.
+Carriers started rolling out fixed 5G to select cities in 2018, and mobile 5G has started making appearances in cities, with much more comprehensive rollouts expected in 2020.

 As an example, with 5G speeds and low latencies, the “internet of things” will be powered by communications among sensors and smart devices.
 Compared to current smart devices on the market, massive machine-type communications (MMTCs), i.e., machine-centric rather than human-centric communications, will form the backbone of the upcoming automated society.
 These devices will require fewer resources, since huge numbers of these devices can connect to a single base station, making them much more efficient.